 From a music festival to a beach barbecue and spectacular sunsets over beautiful vistas, to a dusk walk at 10pm, the extended daylight hours of a Scottish summer provide lots of time for experiences that you’ve maybe not considered before.
 Make the most of Scotland this midsummer, with some of the suggestions below.

 1. Enjoy a midsummer event

 Get along to one of these brilliant midsummer events.
-But don’t forget there’s also a massive selection of festivals, including the Edinburgh International Festival, which celebrates its 70th anniversary this year and a raft of Highland games, taking place throughout the summer.
+But don’t forget there’s also a massive selection of festivals, including the Edinburgh International Festival, which this year welcomes stars of the stage including Ian McKellan and Stephen Fry and a raft of Highland games, taking place throughout the summer.

 - The West End Festival is Glasgow’s largest cultural festival.
-This year it’s running from 2 – 25 June and will feature over 400 events across 80 different venues.
+In 2019, it’s running from 31 May – 30 June and is likely to feature over 400 events across 80 different venues.

 - Celebrate the summer solstice with Midsummer Music in a replica Iron Age crannog on the shores of Loch Tay.
 Taking place on 21 June, experience a captivating blend of traditional music, a crackling fire and the unique ambience of the crannog.

-- Taking place between 23 – 25 June just outside Perth, the Solas Festival offers a packed programme of live music, talks, storytelling and recitals with lots to keep the wee ones entertained.
+- Taking place between 21 – 23 June 2019, in Errol near Perth, the Solas Festival offers a packed programme of live music, talks, storytelling and recitals with lots to keep the wee ones entertained.

 2. Head for the hills at dusk

 There’s something a little bit magical about the idea of heading into Scotland’s mountains as the sun goes down, when everyone else is returning home from their day in the hills.